 Do things in moderation and do them for your own health.
 Can’t go wrong with fish and chicken.
 Tuna actually has more protein than beef and not as fishy tasting as sardines or mackerel (although the latter two have higher Omega-3 fatty acids and that is better for one’s health).

 Excessive alcohol consumption can lead to cirrhosis of the liver and at the least a high triglyceride level (remember the liver is what processes not only alcohol but fats).
+Also, certain medications prescribed state not to consume alcohol.
+Listen to your doctor!

 The Biblical Unitarians (www.truthortradition.com) have this thought about use of alcohol and marijuana: for the purpose of medicine it’s OK but for the purpose of mind-altering (“catching a buzz” or intoxication) it is wrong.
 Think about this: mouthwash and cough syrup have small quantities of alcohol in them.
+When we go to the dentist for a wisdom tooth extraction we often get Tylenol III, which contains Codeine (a narcotic).

 On to meat: Pork ribs and shellfish contain a lot of cholesterol.
 Roast beef is much more lean than ground beef – eat a French Dip instead of a hamburger.
 It has also been stated that Tilapia is the worst fish to eat, healthwise.